stoutheo/robot_localization/README.md

 robot_localization is a package of nonlinear state estimation nodes.
 The package was developed by Charles River Analytics, Inc.

 Please see documentation here: http://docs.ros.org/melodic/api/robot_localization/html/index.html

+Installation of the following package is required:

+sudo apt-get install ros-indigo-geographic-msgs